 This study was supported by the University of Kentucky Superfund Research Center in 2020, 2021 and 2022.

 Li, Zixuan, "THE EFFECT ON INCORPORATING FRESH FRUITS AND VEGETABLES INTO AN EMERGENCY FOOD BOX PROGRAM IN RURAL APPALACHIA KENTUCKY" (2022).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 93.

 Available for download on Tuesday, December 12, 2023